Continuous-time discrete-space models for animal movement: Continuous-time Markov chain models for animal movement

+Our goal is to specify a model of animal response to drivers of movement that is flexible and computationally efficient.
+We propose a continuous-time Markov chain (CTMC) model for an animal's CTDS movement through a discrete, gridded space (Figure~\ref{fig1}).
+We then present a latent variable representation of a CTMC model that represents the CTMC as a generalized linear model (GLM), allowing for inference in CTMCs in general and CTDS movement models in particular to be made using GLM theory and computation (e.g., iteratively reweighted least squares optimization routines).

-Let the the study area be defined as a graph $(\mathbf{G},\mathbf{A})$ of $M$ locations $\mathbf{G}=(G_1,G_2,\ldots,G_M)$ connected by ``edges'' $\boldsymbol\Lambda=\{\lambda_{ij}:i\sim j,i=1,\ldots,M\}$ where $i\sim j$ means that the nodes $G_i$ and $G_j$ are directly connected.
-For example, in a gridded space each grid cell is a node and the edges connect each grid cell to its first-order neighbors (e.g., a rook's neighborhood).
-In typical studies, the spatial resolution of the grid cells in $\mathbf{G}$ will be determined by the resolution at which environmental covariates that may drive animal movement and selection are available.
+Let the study area be defined as a graph $(\mathbf{G},\mathbf{A})$ of $M$ spatial vertices $\mathbf{G}=(G_1,G_2,\ldots,G_M)$ connected by ``edges'' $\bolds\Lambda=\{\lambda_{ij}\dvtx i\sim j,i=1,\ldots,M\}$, where $i\sim j$ means that the nodes $G_i$ and $G_j$ are directly connected.
+For example, in a gridded space each grid cell is a vertex (node) and the edges connect each grid cell to its first-order neighbors (e.g., cells that share an edge).
+In ecological studies, the spatial resolution of the grid cells in $\mathbf{G}$ will often be determined by the resolution at which environmental covariates that may drive animal movement and selection are available.
+Discretizing an animal's path across the study area amounts to studying movement at the spatial resolution of the available landscape covariates.